 1. Find a child who needs tutoring in reading and volunteer to work with him.
 The child should already have at least a very basic understanding of the phonics of the single letters, such as that the letter t represents the /t/ sound, for example.
 Most of them do; it's the advanced code that confuses them.
 You should schedule about two sessions per week and plan on spending about 40 to 50 hours with him in one-on-one instruction.
 Eventually, you will find that having a parent sit in on lessons will accelerate the process, but you'll probably be more comfortable working alone with the child at first.
 Start a file with obvious information on the child, such as parents, phone, address, age, grade in school, etc., plus a short description of any reading problems noted by his parents.

-2. Download the instruction manual (free) for the workbook using the link on the workbook page and study how to administer the four phonics tests found on pages 37 to 41.
-Those same tests are also discussed on this website under the Phonics Assessment Tests of the phonics program.
+2. Study how to administer the four phonics tests found this website on the Phonics Assessment Tests pages of the phonics program section.

-4. If the testing indicates a need for phonics instruction, order the workbook from lulu.com and study the first few lessons using the instruction manual.
+4. If the testing indicates a need for phonics instruction, order the workbook and the instruction manual from lulu.com and study the first few lessons using the instruction manual.